MULTI-CRITERIA SCREENING & IDENTIFICATION PROCESS OF GIFTED STUDENTS

 The definition of giftedness comes from the Pennsylvania Department of Education (PDE) Special Education Rules and Regulations under Chapter 16 and states that a student who is mentally gifted demonstrates outstanding intellectual and creative ability, the development of which requires specially designed programs or support services, or both, not ordinarily provided in the regular education program.
 This term includes a person who has an IQ of 130 or higher or when multiple criteria, as set forth in Chapter 16 and in Department Guidelines, indicate gifted ability.
 Determination of gifted ability will not be based on IQ score alone.
 Deficits in memory or processing speed, as indicated by intellectual ability subtests, cannot be the sole basis upon which a student is determined to be ineligible for gifted special education.
 A person with an IQ score lower than 130 may be admitted to gifted programs when other educational criteria in the profile of the person strongly indicate gifted ability.
 Determination of mentally gifted must include a full assessment by a certified school psychologist.

 The North Allegheny School District engages in identification procedures to ensure that eligible students receive an appropriate educational program consisting of gifted education, individualized to meet the student needs.
-At no cost to the parents, these services are provided in compliance with state regulations and are reasonably calculated to yield meaningful educational benefit and student progress.
+At no cost to the parents, these services comply with state regulations and are reasonably calculated to yield meaningful educational benefit and student progress.

 To identify students who may be eligible for gifted education, various screening activities are conducted annually.
 This systematic screening process fulfills the District’s obligation to conduct child find activities for students who may need services or instruction not ordinarily provided in the general education curriculum.
-The review considers information about academic and cognitive abilities collected on all students at a given grade level.
-After receiving the results of the group achievement assessments, the District will conduct a review of screening information for students enrolled in grades 1 through 5 each school year.
+The review considers information about academic and cognitive abilities.
+Universal screening occurs in second and fourth grade.
+Screening may occur for students in alternate grades via parent or team referral.

 Child Find Benchmark